mlipok/Au3LibreOffice/To Do.md

 Things pertaining to the **entire UDF**, or **equally to all sub-Components**.

-- When MultiColor Gradients (MCGR) are implemented in the UI, (Writer, Calc, etc?)
-I will need to modify how I made gradients work with Color stops, because there could be multiple stops, not just 2.
 - Add Hatch Background option
 - Add Macros functions?
-Plus Integrate with all FUnctions that can activate a Macro?
+Plus Integrate with all Functions that can activate a Macro?
+- Null Variables called in Close and Delete functions.
+- Make a global Open/connectAll/connectCurrentCreate func
 - Is it important to use "Get" / "set"? e.g. getText, etc?
 Instead of Text()?
 	- <https://ask.libreoffice.org/t/calc-named-range-err-508/> See comment by JohnSUN
 	- OOME 4.1 pg 306